Understand Hurricane Categories to Shore up Your Business

-The result is the Saffir-Simpson Hurricane Wind Scale, which assigns a category level to storms based on their sustained wind speeds.
+The result is the Saffir-Simpson Hurricane Wind Scale, which assigns a category level to storms based on sustained wind speeds.
 The Saffir-Simpson scale ranks every hurricane from 1 to 5, with Category 5 being the most intense—a storm of this magnitude will leave behind catastrophic damage in its wake.

 Categories of Hurricanes Chart